 Previously, the Providenciales landfill was located directly off the northern side of South Dock Road, but was moved due to complaints from airlines, as flights were experiencing landing delays due to smoke from illegal fires at the dump.
 The Providenciales International Airport was essentially adjacent and downwind to the landfill, and which made the old location untenable.

 Despite initially being a largely industrial area, the South Dock area has increasingly become mixed-use with the construction of more private residences, especially on the western ridge overlooking the scenic Chalk Sound Lagoon.

 Due to the many junctions and accesses off of South Dock Road, the many hills and elevations changes across the road which limits visibility, and the presence of vehicles that commonly exceed the speed limit, this route is historically one of the more dangerous roads in the Turks and Caicos.
-Visitors and locals alike are advised to
+Visitors and locals alike are advised to drive cautiously.

 As the South Dock Road area is adjacent inland to the old Providenciales settlement of Five Cays, fertile portions of the region once served as farmland.